 (1) The Committee must convene an annual general meeting of the Association to be held within 5 months after the end of each financial year.

-(2) Despite subrule (1), the Association may hold its first annual general meeting at any time within 18 months after its incorporation.
+(2) Despite sub-rule (1), the Association may hold its first annual general meeting at any time within 18 months after its incorporation.

 (3) The Committee may determine the date, time and place of the annual general meeting.